awsgamerguy/MacOSX/README.md

 You can get a Free Mac VM in replit from this 😳.
 Acc ban will not happen.
 Run your Replit on the button below it.
 It takes 15 minutes to install.
-If you want to experience more, click on the Blue button at the bottom right.
+If you want to More experience, click on the Blue button at the bottom right.
 I did not create some of the files in this.
 Because true owners deserve credits 😅

 ღ This is for everyone, please fork this and put a star ✯